rombrew/phobia/README.md

 	* Three terminal voltages from 0 to 60v.
 	* Temperature of PCB with NTC resistor.

-* Motor interfaces:
+* Machine interfaces:
 	* Discrete Hall sensors or EABI encoder (5v pull-up).
 	* External NTC resistor (e.g. machine temperature sensing).

 * Control interfaces:
 	* CAN transceiver with optional termination resistor on PCB (5v).
 	* USART to bootload and configure (3.3v).
-	* Pulse input: RC servo, STEP/DIR, backup EABI (5v pull-up).
+	* RC servo PWM or STEP/DIR (5v pull-up).
 	* Two analog input channels (from 0 to 6v).

 * Auxiliary interfaces:
-	* Combined port: SPI, ADC, DAC, GPIO (3.3v).
+	* SPI port with alternative functions: ADC, DAC, GPIO (3.3v).
 	* BOOT pin combined with SWDIO to use embedded bootloader.
-	* SWD to get hardware debug.
 	* External FAN control (5v, ~0.5A).

 * Power conversion: